rayosdev/ski-resort-card/readme.md

 - Go to a post or a page and add gutenberg block
 -- search for it under 'ski resort'

+>PS you might get a "Updating failed" message when changing the block in editor, ignore it
+>It dose update the block.
+>The error seams to come from a problem with https settings

 ### Develop plugin